 Buttock and thigh lifts are considered cosmetic and not medically necessary when done in the absence of significant physical functional impairment or when not expected to improve a significant physical functional impairment.

 Another thing to consider is that to prove “significant functional impairment” it could require years of physician and therapist visits as well as a lot of money for co-pays and out-of-pocket expenses.
 And even then, it may not get covered.

 Just be realistic with yourself.
 If you truly want a procedure but do not really need it since you may not fit into any of the above categories, it might be more beneficial to go ahead and pay for the skin removal procedure.
 In the long run, it may cost about the same and will allow you to get on with the things in life that you might want to do or accomplish.

 Learn more about insurance and plastic surgery after massive weight loss in my next article, "Is It Mission Impossible For Insurance To Pay For Plastic Surgery After WLS?"

 ABOUT THE AUTHORJaime S. Schwartz MD, FACS, is a highly regarded expert & leader in the field of plastic surgery.
 Dr. Schwartz is known for his compassion & commitment to safety and advancing the field of plastic surgery through new techniques and procedures.
-From Dr. Schwartz’ values and relentless “patient-first” commitment, the Beverly Hills Breast And Body Institute is dedicated to both education and safety.
+From Dr. Schwartz’ values and relentless “patient-first” commitment, his practice is dedicated to both education and safety.
 Connect with Dr. Schwartz on Instagram.

 Read more articles from Dr. Schwartz!